Regular Band:-

 "One of the best acts we have ever had at the club" Bob Brunning.
 B.B's Blues Club, SW London

 The Elevators have justly earned their reputation for being one of the most exciting Blues Bands playing in England today.
-A long established outfit they are back on the road following the tragic death of John Whippy their brilliant and original guitarist and singer.

 The Elevators are the leading UK exponents of the classic Electric blues tradition with references to BB King, Peter Green, Clapton, Robert Johnson and modernists like Cray.
 They are not afraid to venture in to Blues territory covered by Rye Cooder, Dylan and other exponents of the Blues waterfront.
 Supremely professional with classic and impeccable equipment, light show and stage presentation the Elevators are continuing to go down a storm in the Clubs, Bars, Blues venues and festivals across the country.